Open Flower Show

 County fairs have been an anticipated event each year in the United States for years, and this year was no different.
 Surrounding areas joined in to see what their neighbors have been up to in the way of healthy competition.

-This was the third year in which I entered the county fair competitions, and I'm loving it.
+I was blessed with another opportunity to enter the county fair competitions, and I'm still loving it.
 Every year I have tried to enter different things and challenge myself with new experiences.

 I was able to enter 38 categories for the flower show and was extremely blessed to have placed in each one.
 There were three areas that I entered for the first time in the fresh cut artistic division of the flower show: Big Bloomers (as seen in the photo), Somewhere Over the Rainbow and Patriotic.